terminal42/contao-standard/README.md

 in our Contao 4 projects.

   * Deployment is pre-configured using [Magallanes][mage].
-Adjust the environments in /.mage/config/environments, enter your server host and path name.
-Make sure to have composer.phar on your server as specified in /.mage/config/general.yml
+Adjust the environments in /.mage.yml by entering your server connection details, path name and the path to composer.phar file on the remote server.

-  * Place your application classes in src/AppBundle as per default Symfony best practices.
+  * Place your application classes in src/ and config files in app/config as per default Symfony best practices.

   * Place your style sheets in /web/layout/styles, preferrably using SCSS includes in the main app.scss.
 There's a predefined